worktile/plait/.changeset/chatty-adults-dream.md

 ---
-'@plait/draw': patch
+'@plait/draw': minor
 ---

-add genericity to draw and getTextRectangle
+add generics to draw and getTextRectangle